jonasschultemattler/nano/README.md

 ## Take Aways

-- Certain tasks on massive data as in molecular biology require data sketching.
+- Certain tasks for massive data as in molecular biology require data sketching.
-- With a bit of randomness measures of distinct elements in a set become tractable for big data.
+- With a bit of randomness, measures for distinct elements in a set become tractable for big data.
-- Especially, relying proximity measures that require pairwise comparison.
+- Especially, relying proximity measures that require pairwise comparisons.